Bill Gates | |

 ^ "News Of Tsinghua

-University-Bill Gates Awarded Honorary Doctorate of Tsinghua"
+University-Bill Gates Awarded Honorary Doctorate of Tsinghua".
+News.tsinghua.edu.cn.

 April 19, 2007.
 Retrieved June 9, 2010.